rootnegativ1/unifi-wifi/README.md

   How often, in seconds, Home Assistant should poll the controller.

+  > [!NOTE]
+  > If you change a password through the controller UI multiple times before ```scan_interval``` triggers an update, only the last change will be detected.

   ---

 - **unifi_os** <sup><sub>boolean</sub></sup> (optional, default: true)

-  The *truthiness* of this variable is used to determine api url paths.
+  The *truthiness* of this variable is used to determine API url paths.
 Set to true (or omit) if your controller is running on UniFi OS; otherwise set to false.
 Only use this if you're running controller software separately (i.e. Docker, Raspberry Pi, etc).

   ---